Plague of the Zombies

 Day of the Dead

-The third part of George A. Romero's zombie series, Day of the Dead was released in 1985.
-While Night of the Living Dead introduced the zombie apocalypse and Dawn of the Dead portrayed humanity losing the battle, Day of the Dead takes a more bleak and complex approach.
+The third part of George A. Romero's zombie series, Day of the Dead was released in 1985, and while Night of the Living Dead introduced the zombie apocalypse and Dawn of the Dead portrayed humanity losing the battle, Day of the Dead takes a more bleak and complex approach.

 Set in an underground bunker, the movie explores the idea that us humans are the true monsters.
 And to be fair, we might just be.[Day Of The Dead on IMDB]